 The armed conflict between the FARC and the Colombian government lasted for five decades.
 At the end of 2016, a peace deal was signed, putting an end to the conflict, and the FARC started the Demobilisation, Disarmament and Reintegration (DDR process).
 Disarmament was completed at the end of June 2017.
-However, the deal has not put an end to violence, as other armed groups battle for territory that the FARC is in the process of leaving.
+However, the deal has not put an end to violence, as other armed groups battle for control over former FARC territories.
 Forced displacement and landmine contamination are major concerns.
 In rural communities, armed group activity restricts movement and limits access to basic health services, crops, and labour markets, especially in the Pacific region.

 Colombia also experiences frequent natural disasters, particularly tropical storms and heavy rains on the Pacific coast.